noun, plural e·piph·y·ses [ih-pif-uh-seez]. /ɪˈpɪf əˌsiz/. Anatomy.

 Origin of epiphysis

-Examples from the Web for epiphyseal
+Example sentences from the Web for epiphysis

 Here the blood may extend for a considerable distance along the shaft, but rarely beyond the epiphyseal line.